 You can lose a battle as long as you win the war

 Holidays are a great time for me to think about our future vision and strategy.
-On a daily basis my team members and sometimes even I think about what our competitors are doing or what feature we need to get out next… when in reality those things don’t play a huge part in the big picture.
+On a daily basis, my team members and sometimes even I think about what our competitors are doing or what feature we need to get out next…when in reality those things don’t play a huge part in the big picture.

-Taxes are evil, but a necessarily evil
+Taxes are evil, but a necessary evil

 I hate paying taxes, but we all have to pay them so we can have things like roads, schools, police officers, etc. I don’t really have a problem paying taxes, but doing my taxes isn’t an easy task.